Bandon School District focuses on a culture of kindness

 “Recess support aids are trained on the language, so when we started this and a student approached them on the playground then the aid would ask if they tried Kelso’s Choices,” Armistead said.
 “Now, students approach them saying this is what they’ve tried, now they need help.”

-Bandon Schools Superintendent Doug Ardiana greets a student as he heads to the cafeteria for breakfast Wednesday morning.
-Ardiana makes a poin…
+Bandon Schools Superintendent Doug Ardiana greets a student as he heads to the cafeteria for breakfast on a recent morning.
+Ardiana makes a po…

 Kinder, gentler experience